 Analyzing the impact of climatic and other shocks on poverty

-This thematic area aims to deepen the understanding of the nature of climate-related shocks and household coping strategies and to provide empirical evidence and knowledge platform to serve SASPP activities at the regional and country levels.
-This thematic area's particular emphasis is to illustrate better the types of shocks that are most important for social protection systems to be responsive to in the region.
+This thematic area aims to deepen the understanding of climate-related shocks and household coping strategies.
+This effort seeks to identify household coping strategies and to provide empirical evidence and a knowledge platform to serve SASPP activities at the regional and country levels.

-The thematic area is organized around three components:
+The work program is organized around three components:

-Identifying the most prevalent shocks across the region and the degree to which these shocks differ in their incidence and impact on welfare distribution.
-The primary findings of the policy brief “Five Facts About Shocks in the Sahel” demonstrate that making adaptive social protection systems that are responsive to climate shocks—droughts in particular—would reach the largest share of the population and would also be more pro-poor than systems that are responsive to other shocks.
-Drought affects a higher share of households than the other main shocks in the region, and disproportionately affects poor households.
+It would also be more pro-poor than systems responsive to other shocks.
+This is because drought affects a higher percentage of households than the other main shocks in the region and disproportionately affects poor households.
 Alternatively, other main shocks in the region—including idiosyncratic shocks (e.g., sickness of a household member) and conflict shocks—tend to affect poor and rich households equally.